Belmore022/Belmore022/README.md

-- 👋 Hi, I’m @Belmore022
+- 👋 Hi, My name is Brenden Elmore
-- 👀 I’m interested in developing a career as a computer prgrammer
+- 👀 I’m interested in developing a career as a GIS analyst
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning SQL and Python
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: brendenelmore.sandiego@gmail.com

 <!---
 Belmore022/Belmore022 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.